nulib-oer/lantern/source/drafts/online-workflow.md

 :::

 5. Most users should choose "Public" repository.
-If you are hosting on GitHub Pages it must be public unless you upgrade to a paid account.
+If you are hosting on GitHub Pages it must be public unless you upgrade to a paid account

 1. Leave the "Include all branches" option unchecked; you only want the `main` branch.
-The other branches include experimental junk or files you won't need.
+The other branches include experimental junk or files you won't need

 1. Click on the green button "Create repository from template."
-This will take you to your new repository.
+This will take you to your new repository

  **For an overview of GitHub's web interface and Lantern's template repository, see the video below**